mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-restore-jobs/README.md

 # MongoDB::Atlas::CloudBackUpRestoreJobs

 ## Description
-This resource allows you to create, delete, get one or list all cloud backup restore jobs.
+This resource allows you to create, cancel, get one or list all cloud backup restore jobs.
 ## Attributes & Parameters

 Please consult the [Resource Docs](docs/README.md)